Immune Checkpoint Inhibitors Are Boosting the Cancer Battle

 What is Immunotherapy?

-These groundbreaking new treatments are adding months - or even years - to the lives of patients who have cancer.
+The groundbreaking new treatments are adding months -- or even years -- to the lives of patients who have cancer.
 In fact, for some patients, their tumors seem to disappear.
-One cancer immunotherapy class is called the Immune Checkpoint Inhibitors, and they are making headlines in the medical world.
+One cancer immunotherapy class is called the Immune Checkpoint Inhibitors, and they are quickly gaining new approvals for many different cancer types.

 Linked: Our Immune System and Cancer